vapor/docs/2.0/docs/routing/group.md

 ### Grouped

-Grouped returns a `GroupBuilder` that you can pass around.
+Grouped returns a `RouteBuilder` that you can pass around.

 ```swift
 let v1 = drop.grouped("v1")